kim-brown-1/blog/data_structures/3_hash_tables.md

 # Hash tables

-Most simply, a hash table maps keys to values.
+A hash table maps keys to values.

 They can be implemented in different ways, but one common implementation uses an array of linked lists and a hash function.
 Here's how the major operations are done.